zerok/zerokspot.com/posts/2016/2016.05.01-cd-to-project/index.md

 # Quick switching to a project's directory

-During her [talk about containers and sandboxes][talk] at [CraftConf][] last Friday, Jess Frazelle used a little helper function in her shell to quickly switch into a project's directory in her shell.
+During her awesome [talk about containers and sandboxes][talk] at [CraftConf][] last Friday, Jess Frazelle used a little helper function in her shell to quickly switch into a project's directory in her shell.
 This little gem can be found in her [dotfiles repository on github][gogo].
 This implementation focuses on being able to easily get into a directory within her GOPATH.